MechMindRobotics/mecheye_ros_interface/README.md

 - Interface functions can be found in the documentation inside [Mech-Eye SDK](https://www.mech-mind.com/download/camera-sdk.html).
 - Change config in `~/ros_ws/src/mecheye_ros_interface/launch/start_camera.launch`
   - save_file: `true` to enable save file, otherwise keep it as `false`
-  - camera_ip: change to your camera ip address here (also remember to uncomment the lines in `main.cpp` to connect to a specific camera)
+  - camera_ip: change to your camera ip address here (also remember to comment and uncomment the lines in `MechMindCamera.cpp` to connect to a specific camera)
-  - at the moment, image save path can only be changed in source code `/mecheye_ros_interface/src/main.cpp`.
+  - at the moment, image save path can only be changed in source code `/mecheye_ros_interface/src/MechMindCamera.cpp`.
   - remember to catkin_make again after changing `main.cpp`.
 - Source the build workspace and run